 Bundle services.
 If you're getting multiple TVs mounted, or adding cable hiding to the job, doing it all in one visit saves money versus separate trips.
 The travel and setup time is shared across the whole job — so the per-TV cost drops.

 Buy your own mount bracket.
-You'll need to provide your own mount bracket.
+You'll need to provide your own bracket.
 Buying it yourself is often cheaper than buying from the technician on-site.
 Check our recommendations page for brackets we trust — make sure whatever you buy matches your TV's weight and VESA pattern.

 How much does TV mounting cost in NYC?